allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

 :heavy_exclamation_mark: TODO: Add an action to be taken for the level I infraction

 Student will be given a written warning from the instructor with a brief description of the infraction they broke and what more appropriate behavior would be and an option to meet with the instructor to discuss alternatives to their action.

+* Level II: Upon the accumulation of three level I infractions, project managers and the instructor will issue a formal level II infraction.

 :heavy_exclamation_mark: TODO: Add an action to be taken for the level II infraction